 Best Hiking & Outdoor Activities in Northern Catskills (Greene County)

 Year-round, the region draws thousands of visitors looking to get outdoors, be active, and commune with nature.
-While there are countless ways to take advantage of the great outdoors here, certain activities are best experienced in-season.
+While there are countless ways to take advantage of the great outdoors here, certain activities are best-experienced in-season.

 Summer in the Catskills is a splash for water sports enthusiasts, with canoeing, tubing, and whitewater rafting on offer.
-And with 35 peaks at an elevation of 3,500 feet or higher, the winter sports really shine here.
-Skiers, snowboarders, and other winter sports buffs flock to the slopes each season for some fun in the snow.
+And with 35 peaks at an elevation of 3,500 feet or higher, the winter sports shine here.
+Skiers, snowboarders, and other winter sports buffs flock to the slopes each season for fun in the snow.

 Kaaterskill Falls